OzzyCzech/dotfiles/how-to-install-mac.md

 ### Configuration and php.ini

-You can found basic php-fpm config file here `subl /usr/local/etc/php/5.6/php-fpm.conf`.
+You can found basic php-fpm config file here `atom /usr/local/etc/php/5.6/php-fpm.conf`.
 Check especially `listen = 127.0.0.1:9000` everything else can be leave as is.

-PHP config files can be found here `subl /usr/local/etc/php/5.6/conf.d/`.
+PHP config files can be found here `atom /usr/local/etc/php/5.6/conf.d/`.
 You can change `php.ini` but its more more easly keept change is spearate file:

-    subl /usr/local/etc/php/5.6/conf.d/zzzzzzzzzzzzzzzzzzzzzzzz.ini
+    atom  /usr/local/etc/php/5.6/conf.d/zzzzzzzzzzzzzzzzzzzzzzzz.ini

 See my configuration: